-Previously the Birmingham Central Library overpowered the surrounding civic buildings including Birmingham Town Hall, Birmingham Museum & Art Gallery and Baskerville House.
+Generating investment of £700m into the city of Birmingham and delivering 1.74m sq ft of premium office accommodation, Paradise is one of the UK’s most significant commercial development projects outside of London.
+The site was previously home to the Birmingham Central Library, which overpowered the surrounding civic buildings including Birmingham Town Hall, Birmingham Museum & Art Gallery and Baskerville House.
 It was seen as a significant physical barrier between the City Centre and Brindley Place, including venues such as the International Convention Centre, the National Indoor Arena and the Repertory Theatre.
-The Paradise scheme enables the whole area to be pedestrianised, reconnecting civic and cultural centres and providing new high quality commercial accommodation in the heart of the City.
+The Paradise scheme enables the whole area to be pedestrianised, reconnecting the city’s civic and cultural centres and providing new high-quality commercial accommodation in the heart of the City.

-Following on from the successful delivery of numerous projects for Argent at King’s Cross Central Development, Ramboll was appointed as civil and structural engineer to deliver Phase 1 of the regeneration of Paradise, working with Carillion.
-The Phase 1 works commenced on site in January 2015 and comprise the demolition of Birmingham Central library, on-site enabling works, the formation of new public realm areas and the construction of a two storey car park structure.
+Following on from the successful delivery of numerous projects for Argent at King’s Cross Central Development, Ramboll was appointed as civil and structural engineer to deliver Phase 1 of the regeneration of Paradise.
+The Phase 1 works commenced on site in January 2015 and included the demolition of the Birmingham Central library, on-site enabling works, transformation of the new public realm areas connecting Victoria Square and Centenary Square and the construction of a two-storey car park structure.
 The structure is designed to support the first two commercial office buildings; One Chamberlain Square designed by Eric Parry Architects and Two Chamberlain Square designed by Glenn Howells Architects.